jurej/ProjectChangeLog4Su/README.md

 5. **Click "Log Change"** to save the entry
    - Or click "Skip" if you don't want to log this save

+> [!NOTE]
+> If you have **autosave enabled** in SketchUp's preferences, the commit log dialog will also appear after each autosave event.
+You can click "Skip" for autosaves and only log intentional save points, or you can use it to create automatic checkpoints at regular intervals.

 ### Log Entry Format

 Each entry includes: